sambitpoddar/audocgen/README.md

 Contributions to AuDocGen are welcome!
 If you find any issues or have suggestions for improvement, please [open an issue](https://github.com/sambitpoddar/audocgen/issues) or submit a pull request on the [GitHub repository](https://github.com/sambitpoddar/audocgen).

-For guidelines on contributing to AuDocGen and how to get started, refer to the [contributing guide](CONTRIBUTING.md).
+For guidelines on contributing to AuDocGen and how to get started, refer to the [Contributing Guide](CONTRIBUTING.md).

 ## License